YahyaMohamed3/YahyaMohamed3/README.md

 Feel free to reach out if you’d like to discuss tech, collaborate on a project, or chat about AI/ML!
 📧 **Email**: Yahya11212006@gmail.com

+## Right now
+- **Pursuing publication on SOTA Skin cancer ML Model**: Clinical model results were so good and accurate they desrve to atleats be published
+- Wokring on gettting a deeper understanding of c++ building trading system order matching engine order book etc.

 # 💻 Tech Stack: